AdamPaternostro/Azure-Power-BI-Embedded-Sample/README.md

 # Create the Power BI Embedded Capacity
 Currently, you have been testing using Power BI resources.
-In order to distribute reports using Power BI embedded you must use your Premium Capcity or create Embedded capacity to ensure you in compliance with licensing.
+In order to distribute reports using Power BI embedded you must use your Premium Capacity or create Embedded capacity to ensure you in compliance with licensing.
 1. Open the Azure Portal
 2. Create a new resource Power BI Embedded